tari-labs/tari-university/src/preface/style-guide.md

 ### Quotation Marks

 Use double quotation marks for a first quotation, and single quotation marks for a quotation within a quotation.

+### List Types

+- TLU uses unordered lists (refer to the first example under [List Punctuation](#list-punctuation) and ordered lists (refer to the second example under [List Punctuation](#list-punctuation).
+- A markdown editor such as Typora can help you to quickly apply list types.